 Many migrated to the UK from the Indian Subcontinent and the Caribbean during the 1960s and 70s where there was a labour shortage, for example, to build motorways and houses - immigration was encouraged.

 The term 'expatriate' is used in the UK to describe someone who lives abroad usually for a long, often indefinite, period.
 It may be for work, retirement or to be closer to relatives.
-If working abroad on an assignment it may be for a set period.
+If working abroad on an assignment, it may be for a set period.

 However, in many countries, including the UK, those coming from abroad to work in a similar capacity are commonly, and contradictorily, called 'migrants' until and if they get UK citizenship.

-There is no specific time abroad that makes someone become an 'expatriate' but they are usually only granted temporary residence and will remain under the auspices of their home country embassies or consulates unless they change eventually their nationality to that of their new country of residence.
+There is no specific time abroad that makes someone become an 'expatriate' but they are usually only granted temporary residence and will remain under the auspices of their home country embassies or consulates unless they change their nationality eventually to that of their new country of residence.

 Permits or Visas regulate the length of stay for someone moving to a new country in this manner.
 In contrast, an asylum seeker is someone who enters a foreign country for a variety for reasons without a visa or work permit (see lesson 7) and then applies for immigrant status under the rules of that country